ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 ![](../img/vlmd_options.png)

-Note that the only required flag is `--filepath`, the path to the file you want to convert to a HEAL data dictionary.
+Note that the only required flag is `--filepath`, the path to the file you want to convert to a HEAL-compliant data dictionary.

 ---